 - Some states have enacted statutes that provide for alternative forms or optional charters that local governments can adopt to establish an appointed manager or administrator position.

 - In some states, structural change can take place by obtaining charters through special legislation adopted by the state legislative body.

-Consider your municipality’s unique demands and needs
+Consider your community’s unique demands and needs

-Begin your search
+Begin the search

 Make the selection

-- At this time, it is important to develop mutually agreed-upon goals and establish an annual review process through which the elected body and the manager or administrator can discuss performance.
+Finally, at this time, it is important to develop mutually agreed-upon goals and establish an annual review process through which the elected body and the manager or administrator can discuss performance.